fisharebest/webtrees/README.md

   as your PGV username and password, or if you created a new user for **webtrees**, that new user must also have full privileges to access your PGV database.
-* PGV must be at least versions 4.2.3 or 4.2.4 (this corresponds to an internal "PGV_SCHEMA_VERSION" of between 10 and 14).
+* PGV must be at least versions 4.2.3 or 4.2.4 (this corresponds to an internal “PGV_SCHEMA_VERSION” of between 10 and 14).
 Newer versions, including the current version 4.3 SVN work (as of JAN 2013) also currently, and later versions, should they be released, will probably work, provided the data structures do not change;
 * All changes in PGV must be accepted (as pending edits will not be transfered).